szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ---
 > From a hemlok tree
 ```
-It can be difficult to find the missing *c* letter in the last line, but `diff` gives back the differing lines.
+It can be difficult to find the missing *c* letter in the last line by eye, but `diff` gives back the differing lines.
 Nevertheless, when the difference is huge, results from `diff` can be frightening.
 A similar tool, `sdiff` prints
 out both files, and puts a `|` sign to the line where they are differing (or a `<` or `>` if lines are missing from
 the first or from the second file respectively):